V-Sekai/manuals/decisions/20230611-wasm-in-v-sekai.md

 ## Implementation

 The UGC (User-Generated Content) WASM modules, uploaded by users for universal access, are attached to a `MissingNode` as a script, providing property data and behavior.
-The clever implementation involves `MissingResource` for resources and a dictionary of `Variants` for node properties.
+The clever implementation involves `MissingResource` for resources and a dictionary of `Variant` for node properties.
 Behavior is within the dictionary in this design.
 Utilizing Godot's standard `set_script` property, WASM Godot only needs to implement dependencies for `MissingNode` and `MissingResource`, excluding components like `Node3D`.

 ## Positive Consequences